WhatMeWorry/Delivery/windows/dynamiclibraries/dll_notes.md

         opengl32.dll seems to be installed by default in C:\Windows\System32
         (System32 = 64 bits; SystemWoW64 = 32 bits)

-        For consistency, will make a copy of the opengl32.dll and put it in the folder beneath this document.
+        Since opengl32.dll is a already a part of Windows, it will not be present in this folder.